Fire-Dragon-DoL/sonda/README.md

 The `Sonda` module delegates all the work to a special `Sonda.Agent` called `Sonda.Agent.Default`.
-`Sonda` utility functions can be used as long as the configuration of the `Sonda.Agent` uses a `Sonda.Sink.Multi` with the first sink being a `Sonda.Sink.Memory`.
+`Sonda` utility functions can be used as long as the configuration of the `Sonda.Agent` uses a `Sonda.Sink.Proxy` with the first sink being a `Sonda.Sink.Memory`.

 This is not a limitation, feel free to create your own utility module and use